The First National Bank Of Aurora

 Series of 1875 $20 National Bank Note

-The First National Bank Of Aurora also printed 2,000 sheets of $10 1902 red seal national bank notes.
-A print range between 1,000 and 2,500 is pretty standard for red seals.
-Despite being standard, in the scheme of things that is still an extremely small quantity printed.
+The First National Bank Of Aurora also printed 3,000 sheets of $10 1902 red seal national bank notes.
+That may sound like a high number.
+However, red seals did not survive in large numbers.
+It is likely still quite rare.
 Collectors love ten dollar 1902 red seals.
 They usually represent the rarest bank notes printed by any national bank.
 Don’t let the term “series of 1902” confuse you.
 These were actually printed for about six years between 1902 and 1908.
 That is obviously a very short issue period which means that many red seals are quite rare.
 Each note has a portrait of William McKinley.
 Be sure to check the number under McKinley.
 If it is #1 then you are dealing with a note from the first sheet of bank notes issued.
 Number one bank notes are worth even more money than the already rare red seals.

 1902 $10 Red Seal National Bank Note